-Further documentation about the 'Allocation, cut-off, EN15804' system model and the impact assessment methods can be found in a dedicated report (loannidou et al. 2021).
-Here we focus on differences between EF v3.0 and EF v3.0 EN15804 method and additional CFs for mineral resources.
+Further documentation about the 'Allocation, cut-off, EN15804' system model and impact assessment can be found in a dedicated report (loannidou et al. 2021).

 IMPORTANT NOTE: The EN15804 impact assessment methods are meant to be used only with the EN15804 system model.